kinguinpenguin/Terranauts/README.txt

-Eventually can add other planets like Europa, but you won't fly there, you'll send a portable shelter with a teleporter You install a teleporter to your shelter and it takes you there Will add radiation/cold/heat protection suits required to visit certain planets Could all multiplayer as well
+Eventually can add other planets like Europa, but you won't fly there, you'll send a portable shelter with a teleporter You install a teleporter to your shelter and it takes you there Will add radiation/cold/heat protection suits required to visit certain planets

+maybe stardew/Undertale type of structure for environment cuz u dont wanna have emphasis on mining (which starbound/tertaria do)
+Could all multiplayer as well
 PVE (?) probably not, astroneer don't have that shit neither Automation is possible to farm resources, as there'll be deposits of materials